74hc595/dcpu16-vim-syntax/README.md

 `au BufNewFile,BufRead *.dasm16,*.dasm setf dcpu`

-This enables DCPU-16 syntax highlighting for any files with the `.dc` or `.dcpu` extensions.
+This enables DCPU-16 syntax highlighting for any files with the `.dasm16` or `.dasm` extensions.
 (There's no official file extension yet, but something more specific than `.S` or `.asm` would be nice.)